 What We're All Learning

-What Production Demands:
+What Production Demands: The Mandatory Feature Set

-patterns - Relations need first-class support: Manual junction table navigation doesn't scale to real teams
+include/withpatterns - Relations need first-class support: Manual junction table navigation doesn't scale to real teams

 What This Teaches About Building Tools:

-- Users reveal what's necessary: Features you think are optional become essential when people build real things
+- Users reveal what's necessary: Features you think are optional become absolutely essential when people build real things

 - Performance comes from architecture, not slogans: "Lightweight" and "fast" are outcomes of good engineering, not marketing positions